santogioia-scandit/data-capture-documentation/docs/sdks/cordova/id-capture/get-started.md

 Before starting with adding a capture mode, make sure that you have a valid Scandit Data Capture SDK license key and that you added the necessary dependencies.
 If you have not done that yet, check out [this guide](../add-sdk.md).

 :::note
-You can retrieve your Scandit Data Capture SDK license key, by signing in to your account at [ssl.scandit.com/dashboard/sign-in](https://ssl.scandit.com/dashboard/sign-in).
+You can retrieve your Scandit Data Capture SDK license key, by signing in to [your Scandit account](https://ssl.scandit.com/dashboard/sign-in).
 :::

 ### Internal dependencies